0 In Italy/ One-Year Adventure/ Southern Italy

 The Duomo of Salerno

-The Cathedral is, of course, the most historic church in the city and constructed back in the 11th century.
-It is dedicated to Saint Matthew and has a beautiful large courtyard in the front.
-The bell tower is composed of decorative Norman style artwork and the top dome is quite ornate, for a tower anyway.
+The Cathedral is, of course, the most historic church in the city.
+It was constructed back in the 11th century and dedicated to Saint Matthew.
+The bell tower is composed of decorative Norman-style artwork and the top dome is quite ornate.

 Salerno duomo, Campania, Italy travel tips. ouritalianjourney.com